Bhagya Vastu | Premium Astrology & Vastu Consultation

 DO During Planning

-• Finalize room positions before structural design
+• Finalise room positions before structural design

 • Mark all wet areas (kitchen, bathrooms) on the first draft